 In 2021, if you're running a business or project on any scale, your security efforts can only be effective if they are systematic and carefully controlled.
-Following a cyber security framework won't just protect sensitive customer information.
+Following a won't just protect sensitive customer information.
 It will also prevent you from missing essential tasks by providing a system to manage your organization's risk, including guidelines and best practices to follow.

 Because all frameworks aim to do roughly the same thing, they have similar tasks but involve slightly different priorities and target audiences.
 We'll outline ten of the best below, which work for different types of organizations — starting with our top recommendation for small and mid-sized businesses.

 If you've already had a quick browse of the cyber security frameworks out there, you've probably come across Cyber Essentials.
 Published by the UK government, it's one of the most popular options — it takes an approach simple enough for most companies or managers to undertake, but it's effective enough to keep attacks at bay.

 The focus here is on tackling the basics by implementing the most critical security measures.

 If you want to take things to the next level, you could also consider Cyber Essentials Plus.
 The main difference is that the basic version requires you to self-certify documentation, whereas the Plus option requires independent testing and auditing to confirm documentation.